soumya-rup/interview-question-ai/README.md

 ## Getting Started

-Run the bash script to install the dependencies from your terminal using ./install_libraries.sh
+Run the bash script to install the dependencies from your terminal using the command - pip install -r requirements.txt

-Once all the dependencies have been installed successfully you can run the python file app.py using the command- python app.py
+Once all the dependencies have been installed successfully you can run the python file app.py using the command - python app.py

 ## Versions of libraries used-
 google.generativeai -  0.4.1